dzimmanck/scxml_to_c/README.md

 # scxml_to_c
 SCXML to ANSI-C converter for transforming state charts into efficient C code written entirely in Python.
 It is designed to work with [UML-State-Machine-in-C](https://github.com/kiishor/UML-State-Machine-in-C), which serves as a lightweight state machine framework with the scxml_to_c generating the scaffolding for a specific state machine implementation.

-!!
-This code is a work in progress, and is not yet functional.
+:warning: This code is a work in progress, and is not yet functional.
 Its getting close though.

 ## Motivation
 The project was started in response to an embedded switch/case based state machine that, over the course of 5 years of feature creep-morphed into a 2000+ loc monster.
 It has the following ethos: